 Screening people who contact you can help reduce the number of clients who try to solicit you for sexual services.
 You do not have to book every person who contacts you.
 It is unfortunate that we actually have to do this, but the continued misconception and entanglement of massage and sexually oriented businesses creates a risky situation for massage therapists.
 While screening can help, in no way does it guarantee that a person is safe to take as a client.
-Other things must also be put into place in the office or work enviroment to create a safe environment.
+Other things must also be put into place in the office or work environment to create a safe environment.

 It’s Sexual Harassment